Funeral Policy of Christ Church, Exeter

 Organist Fee: $200.00

 The church facilities are available to the members of Christ Church without charge.
-There are no fees for the use of the church or for the services of the priest who officiates.
+There are no fees for members the use of the church or for the services of the priest who officiates.

 Christ Church is a beautiful setting and flower arrangements should be simple.
 Spectacular displays distract from the importance of worship and are not encouraged.

-A maximum of three (3) floral arrangements are permitted; one arrangement on either side of the altar and one in front of the free-standing altar (optional if desired).
+A maximum of three (3) floral arrangements are suggested; one arrangement on either side of the altar and one in front of the free-standing altar (optional if desired).
 Only live floral arrangements are permitted.
 Upon request, the church can recommend the florist we use on a weekly basis.

 When there are many floral tributes, they should be taken directly to the cemetery, or to the family home, or they may be given to hospitals and nursing homes.